General Questions about Physical Therapy

 University of the Pacific, DPT Program, PTCAS GRE Code = 0211

-My GRE exam score is low so I am going to take it again.
+My GRE exam score is low, so I will retake it.
 How do you assess multiple GRE exam scores?

 We use the highest GRE scores.